misotanni/misotanni.github.io/fjs/en/crash.md

 | m7       | -2    | 16/9    |
 | M7       | +5    | 243/128 |

 You don't need to memorize this table.
 Memorization is not at all necessary to use the FJS.
 Instead, as with mental arithmetic, it's useful for speeding up your fluency.
 You should ideally be able to work out all these ratios given the intervals, and vice versa, on your own, given the two techniques listed above.
+Don't be afraid to use calculators to help you; you'll find one very useful when working with the FJS until you become fluent and simply know the common results.

 ### Exercise